dam-pav/Demo-Apps/README.md

 # Business Central Demo Apps

-Contains various apps with demostration of concepts and patterns
+Contains various apps with demonstration of concepts and patterns